2022 Sales Tax Nexus and Economic Nexus: Everything You Need to Know

-There are tons of posts out there about sales tax nexus and economic nexus.
-The problem is, most are either overly complicated or way too vague.
+Hundreds of blog posts focus on sales tax nexus and economic nexus.
+Unfortunately, most of them are either overly complicated or way too vague.

 Let’s start with the most basic concept; sales tax nexus.

 Many things can establish nexus between a business and a state.
-However, physical presence and economic thresholds are the most common triggers - so we'll start there.
+However, physical presence and economic thresholds are the most common ways to trigger nexus - so we'll start there.

-In many cases, physical presence nexus is triggered when a business operates out of a brick and mortar location in a particular state.
+In many cases, it's triggered when a business operates out of a brick-and-mortar location in a particular state.
 This situation is very straightforward, but there are also more nuanced physical presence triggers, which we'll explain below.

-for example, having a store in one state and an office headquarters in another state
+2. Owning or leasing a business office in another state.
+For example, having a store in one state and an office headquarters in another state.

-for example, leasing a centrally located warehouse to store inventory that's distributed to brick and mortar locations
+3. Owning or leasing a business warehouse in another state.
+For example, leasing a centrally located warehouse to store inventory waiting to be distributed to brick and mortar locations.

 Non-Property-Based Physical Presence Nexus Triggers:

-for example, sending traveling sales reps to other states to recruit new business
+1. Sending employees or agents to another state.
+For example, sending traveling sales reps to other states to recruit new business.

-for example, Fulfillment by Amazon sellers who store inventory in Amazon warehouses (involves property, but not property owned or leased by the business owner)
+2. Storing property in a facility in another state.
+For example, Fulfillment by Amazon sellers who store inventory in Amazon warehouses (involves property, but not property owned or leased by the business owner).

-You've got the definitions down - now let's take a look at physical presence nexus in action.
+Now that you've got the definitions down - let's take a look at physical presence nexus in action.

-If you open a cafe in Gilbert, Arizona, the direct physical connection to the state that's created by purchasing or leasing a brick and mortar building triggers physical presence nexus.
+If you open a cafe in Gilbert, Arizona, a direct physical connection to the state, created by purchasing or leasing a brick and mortar building, triggers physical presence nexus.
 That means you must collect and remit sales tax to the state of Arizona.

-'Home state nexus' is a term used to refer to state tax obligations that occur based on where your primary or flagship brick and mortar business resides.
+The example above illustrates what's referred to as 'home state nexus' - a term used to describe state tax obligations that occur based on where your primary or flagship brick and mortar business resides.

 Now let's say your flagship location is in Arizona, but you have additional locations in Kansas, California, and Texas.
 Each leased or owned building triggers physical presence nexus, resulting in sales tax obligations in all four states.